Indulging in bitterness is one of the most stupid things we ever do. How stupid is it? Well, think about it this way.

 First by remembering that bitterness in my heart grieves my Father’s heart … which I never want to do.

-And third, by asking him to fill me so full of his grace and love that I naturally imitate him as I respond to those who have wronged me.
+And fourth, by asking him to fill me so full of his grace and love that I naturally imitate him and obey his teaching as I respond to those who have wronged me.

 “And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you” (Eph.
 4:30-32).